Four Factions. One Network.

 The surveillance state that replaced the NSA.
 Built by NovaCorp on Meridian funding with government authorization, the Panopticon monitors every packet, every call, every transaction on the global network.
 They believe total surveillance is the only way to prevent catastrophe -- and they might be right.

 The Panopticon knows about The Signal.
-They've known since 1993, when PALINDROME was first detected.
+They have known for a long time.
 Their official position is containment: monitor, analyze, prevent the Signal from reaching critical mass.
-Their unofficial position, known only to those with Level 7 clearance, is more complicated.
+Their unofficial position, known only to a handful of people with the right clearance, is more complicated.
 Some inside the Panopticon want to weaponize The Signal.
 Others want to destroy it.
 Director Sable believes she is protecting humanity.
 Analyst Kim believes Sable is deceiving everyone, including herself.

 Gameplay Bonus